Sea-Watch 5

 Sea-Watch 5 is a former Norwegian supply ship for wind power and oil platforms.
+It was converted for a SAR role by the NGO Sea-Watch and used in the Mediterranean sea since 2023 to rescue migrants.

 History

 The ship was built in 2010 by Sealink Engineering & Slipway (Malaysia) and commissioned as Bravo Topaz.
 It sailed under the names Roxanne 42 (2010–2018) and Ocean Don (2018–2022).
 In 2022, the ship was acquired by the Sea-Watch association for 4.5 million euros and christened as Sea-Watch 5 in Hamburg in early November.
 The ship was converted in Flensburg during a period running until October 2023.
 According to the association, the conversions were delayed due to, among other things, strict fire safety regulations.

 Vessel details

 The ship is 58.3 m long and 13.8 m wide and has been redesigned for its rescue role to accommodate up to 500 people.
 It has a gross tonnage of 1,452 and is equipped with two 4,400 kW Cummins diesel engines for main engines.